JakubIllner/jakubillner.github.io/_posts/2024-01-19-data-sharing-automation.markdown

 requests from Delta Sharing clients, authenticates and authorizes the requests, and generates short-term pre-authenticated requests (PARs) to reach the shared data.
 Data is stored in OCI Object Storage, which is directly accessed by clients via PARs.

+## Terms

+* Cloud Storage Link - location where shared data is exported (Object Storage bucket and credential).
+* Data Share - named collection of tables or views that are shared with recipients.
+* Data Share Recipient - consumer who can access data share.
+* Data Share Version - data share is versioned; recipients may usually access only the latest version.
+* Data Share Publishing - process which exports data share and makes the new version available to recipients.
+* Activation Link - link used to download data share profile with authentication token.
+* Data Share Profile - JSON document with Delta Sharing endpoint and authentication token.

 ## Meeting the Requirements